miketaylr/miketaylr.com-blog/_posts/2013-11-13-background-position-x-and-background-position-y-and-e-how-sitting-in-a-tree.md

 {% endhighlight %}

 Of course, it's not too much work to combine those into a single `background-position` property and then it works everywhere.
-What's more interesting to me is the fact that Firefox is now the only browser that doesn't support this non-standard IE invention (with Opera having sacrificed Presto to pay tribute to Blink).
+What's more interesting to me is the fact that Firefox is now the only browser that doesn't support this non-standard IE invention (with Opera having sacrificed Presto to pay tribute to Blink, thereby gaining support).
 [Bug 550426][bug2] was opened in 2010 requesting that support be added.
 [Comment 21][21] suggests that it's a damned if you do (possibly break `getComputedStyle`, damned if you don't situation (have wonky sprite layout in sites like ehow.com).

 I haven't made up my own mind whether I'm for or against Gecko supporting these properties, but it's something I'll be keeping on my radar.
 But if you're making sites today I would shy away from its usage (and stick to the good ol' `background-position`) until browser support is 100%.